Power of Attorney

 Health Care Proxy, Living Wills, and Advanced Directives…

-Most States now have laws permitting us to appoint someone to act for us in health care matters.
-The documents used, geared to particular goals, sometimes have multiple names such as Health Care Proxy, Living Will, and Advanced Directive, Durable Power of Attorney for Health Care.
+Most States have therefore enacted laws which permit us to appoint someone to act for us in health care matters.
+The documents used may be called a Health Care Proxy, or Durable Power of Attorney for Health Care.

-Each of these documents authorizes a trusted person to act on your behalf in medical matters.
-Primarily you as the principal give specific authority to your agent to act for you in health matters.
-This includes day to day dealings such as obtaining medical records, engaging and dealing with doctors and hospitals, other facilities, and insurance companies.
+These documents authorize a trusted person to act for you, as your agent, in medical matters.
+This includes day to day medical matters such as obtaining medical records, engaging and dealing with doctors and hospitals, other facilities, and insurance companies.
 If you unable to act for yourself, or simply not physically up to the task of acting for yourself, this is an invaluable document.

 The Power of Attorney & Health Care Proxy vs. Using a Trust…